annwon603/cse-15L-report/lab-report3/index.md

 //all the txt file found in the technical directory
 ```

 2. `find -link`: This command is useful because it helps detect which file has *n* links.
-Then it prints it out which file
+Then the command prints out which file.

 Example 1:
 ```